giorgiostokje/caroler/README.md

 # Caroler
-Caroler is an extensible Discord bot that can be optionally integrated with Laravel.
+Caroler is an extensible Discord bot written in PHP that can optionally be integrated with Laravel.

+## Installation
+placeholder

+## Usage
+placeholder

+### Output Writers
+placeholder

+## Support
+placeholder

+## Roadmap
+placeholder

+## Contributing
+placeholder

 ## Authors
 * **Giorgio Stokje** – developer